tonychu27/Introduction-to-Operating-System/HW2 Multiprocess Matrix Multiplication/README.md

 ```

 ## Requirements
-Your program using any matrix dimension between 100x100 and 800x800 \
+Your program using any matrix dimension between 100x100 and 800x800

-Test your program on a multicore machine \
+Test your program on a multicore machine

 Create worker processes using fork()
-• Wait until all worker processes have exit()’ed \
+• Wait until all worker processes have exit()’ed

-About matrices A, B, and C
+About matrices A, B, and C \
 • A and B can be inside or outside of the shared memory \
 • A and B can be the same or separate matrices \
-• C `must` be in the shared memory \
+• C `must` be in the shared memory

-Print the elapsed time and the matrix checksum (Add all the elemets in C)
+Print the elapsed time and the matrix checksum (Add all the elemets in the matrix C) \
 • 16 cases, degree of process parallelism increases from 1 to 16 \
 • The final checksum must be correct \
 • Matrix elements and the checksum are all `32-bit unsigned integers` \